 In recent time, any business that is serious about growth finds a way to establish an online presence.
 A presence has led to an increase in the demand for websites and also the proliferation of web hosting service providers.
 However, there is a need to apply caution while selecting a web hosting service provider.
-Also to note necessary parameters to look out for before hosting a website.
+Also to note the necessary parameters to look out for before hosting a website.
 These tips help save you a lot of hassle and stress.

 Below are some of the problems associated with hosting a site